ajstewartlang/02_intro_to_python_programming/_sources/intro.md

 If you have any questions, please feel free to email at drandrewjstewart@gmail.com or send me a DM on [Twitter](https://twitter.com/ajstewart_lang).

-This website was written using Jupyter Book and was very much inspired (by the UBC Jupyter Days Book)https://ubc-dsci.github.io/jupyterdays/index.html
+This website was built using [Jupyter Book](https://jupyterbook.org/intro.html) and was very much inspired by the [UBC Jupyter Days Book](https://ubc-dsci.github.io/jupyterdays/index.html) course material.

 ![](by.png)